racheldosh/mactruckwebsite/README.md

 ____________________________________________________________________________________________________________________

-things to work on and improve:
+Things to work on and improve:

 make it possible that navigation bar/styling doesn't have to be written in each html/css file?